 #C Use delegate to build repository

 To even the inexperienced eye, this class doesn’t seem useful alone.
 When BuildFactory() is called, an exception will be thrown.
 Out of the box, the domain model doesn’t know the implementation of IVisitorRepository that will be used, so there is no way to embed this knowledge into compiled code.
-The public static RepositoryBuilder property will have to be set to something useful before the factory will work properly.
+The public static RepositoryBuilder field will have to be set to something useful before the factory will work properly.
 We’ll see how this is accomplished after all the pieces have been introduced.

 This explicit factory is not necessary if you’re using an Inversion of Control container, which has been left out for the sake of simplicity.
 This domain model is simple.
 This is all there is.
 The next step is to understand how we configure NHibernate to automatically persist our entity to the database.